Virasoro constraints in Drinfeld-Sokolov hierarchies

 \section{Abstract}

-We describe a geometric theory of Virasoro constraints in generalized Drinfeld-Sokolov hierarchies.
-Solutions of Drinfeld-Sokolov hierarchies are succintly described by giving a principal bundle on a complex curve together with the data of a Higgs field near infinity.
+We describe a geometric theory of Virasoro constraints in generalized Drinfeld--Sokolov hierarchies.
+Solutions of Drinfeld--Sokolov hierarchies are succinctly described by giving a principal bundle on a complex curve together with the data of a Higgs field near infinity.
 String solutions for these hierarchies are defined as points having a big stabilizer under a certain Lie algebra action.
 We characterize principal bundles coming from string solutions as those possessing connections compatible with the Higgs field near infinity.
 We show that tau-functions of string solutions satisfy second-order differential equations generalizing the Virasoro constraints of 2d quantum gravity.